 Educate and inspire

-If you need assistance, please contact Jaime Estes at firstname.lastname@example.org and she will be happy to help you!
+If you need assistance, please contact firstname.lastname@example.org and we will be happy to help you!
 A council representative will occasionally check in with the status of your project to offer guidance and motivation.
 Congratulations on making the decision to pursue your Gold Award, the highest honor in Girl Scouting!